siesta-project/aiida_siesta_plugin/aiida_siesta/docs/utils/fdfdict.rst

 key. ``f["w"]``, ``f["w---"]`` will return the same value.
 The call ``f["w---"] = 3`` will reset
 the value of key ``"w"``, also changing the "last untranslated key" to ``"w---"``.

-Many more methods are available dor the FDFDict class.
-They can be explored from the source code.
+Many more methods are available in the FDFDict class.
+They can be explored from the source code (``aiida_siesta.calculations.tkdict``).
 It is a useful tool for the development of new CalcJobs and WorkChains.